 My loved one has died, how can I get support?

 When someone close to you dies, it can be very upsetting and difficult to come to terms with.
-Feelings of grief and sadness may be difficult to deal with.
-You may be experiencing feelings of loneliness, uncertainty, fear and even anger.
+Grief can bring up a wide range of emotions.
+You may be experiencing feelings of sadness, loneliness, uncertainty, fear and anger.
 These are all normal emotions and feelings to experience.
 You are not alone, there are ways you can feel more supported.

 For many people, being with others helps them manage their feelings and come to terms with their loss.
 Friends and family can be a great source for support and comfort during this difficult time.